 The counter-argument: The perceived lack of market appeal exists because the media doesn’t cover female racing equally.
 Cyclist Emma Pooley says, “I’ve heard a lot of people say that the best race they’ve ever seen was the women’s race at the Olympics.
 A lot of our races are like that, but you don’t get to see it.”
 Besides, cycling is a sport, not a popularity contest.

 - Women don’t get enough sponsors.

 Sponsors help pay salaries and women don’t get enough.
 Companies aren’t interested in female athletes because they don’t have as much exposure.
 It’s not sexist; it’s just a business decision.

 But, if women have trouble getting sponsors, it’s because they face handicaps in media and race opportunities.
 It is not true that female sports are a bad business decision.
-Colavita, an olive oil and fine foods company, is one of the biggest sponsors in women’s pro cycling.
+Colavita and Gold Bee, an olive oil and fine foods company, is one of the biggest sponsors in women’s pro cycling.
 They originally sponsored both a male and female team, but found the women’s team delivered the greatest value for their brand.

 - Women aren’t big enough, fast enough, strong enough.

 Biologically, men are built better suited for sport.
 You can’t overlook the fact that men are simply stronger.
 They ride harder and faster than women.